WHY NOURISHING FAMILIES?

 Nourishing Families recognises, too, that beyond eating together there are many things that parents and caregivers can do to support healthy food habits in children.

-Nourishing Families aims to transform, step by step, how families experience food and mealtimes - which can have a positive ripple effect on other areas of family life.
+Nourishing Families' course Eat Talk Thrive offers the opportunity to stop, think, choose and make changes in a structured, supportive and non-judgemental environment, using a range of exercises and techniques.
+It aims to transform, step by step, how families experience food and mealtimes - which can have a positive ripple effect on other areas of family life.

 WHAT WE OFFER

 Encouraging a lifelong, healthy relationship with food early on